fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 - [ ] Remember me for authentication sessions

 ### Organization & Domain Management
-- [ ] Support for multiple domains
+- [x] Support for multiple domains
-  - [ ] Set domain per organization
-  - [ ] Would need to refactor auth to support cross-site cookies
 - [x] Support for running a resource at the root domain (without subdomain)
   - [x] Make this optional via a flag in the config